 Once a mail ballot has been returned to the Board, it cannot be retrieved or withdrawn.
 The same voter cannot vote in person in the polling place on Election Day unless he or she brings the mail ballot (or a portion of it) to the election judges OR completes an affidavit stating the mail ballot was never received by the voter or that it was received and lost.

-Note: Any mail ballot that is postmarked Wed., Feb.
-27 or later cannot be counted, by law.
-If a ballot is placed in a mail drop box Feb.
-26 in the afternoon or evening, that envelope may be postmarked Feb.
-27 and will not be eligible to be counted.
+Note: Any mail ballot that is postmarked Wed., April 3 or later cannot be counted, by law.
+If a ballot envelope is placed in a mail drop box April 2 in the afternoon or evening, that envelope may be postmarked April 3 and will not be eligible to be counted.

 More info for Military/Civilian Overseas Voters, Voting By Mail for Physical Disability, Five-Year DVI Card, Residents of Licensed Nursing Homes Voters and Hospitalized Voters.